Are you still trying to select your major or a career?

 - Occupational Outlook Handbook — the government's premier source for career information

-There are two programs offered by the Haworth College of Business Career Center that help pre-business students explore majors and career, and network with business professionals.
+There are two programs offered by the Haworth College of Business Career Center that help pre-business students explore majors and careers, and network with business professionals.

-- Business Externship Program — a collegiate level job shadow designed to help pre-business students explore one or more careers of interest
+- Business Externship Program — a one-to-three day, on-site opportunity with alumni or employers, designed to help pre-business students learn more about careers of interest

-- U1030 Pre-business Career Development — a two-credit elective course designed to helped pre-business student explore majors and careers of interest, and prepare for the internship search process
+- U1030 Pre-business Career Development — a two-credit elective course designed to help pre-business students explore majors and careers of interest, and prepare for the internship search process